astzweig/docker-wildduck/README.md

 | IMAP_RETENTION | The amount of days after which messages in Trash or Junk folder shall be deleted automatically.
 Default: 4 |
 | IMAP_DISABLE_STARTTLS | Disable or enable StartTTLS capability of the IMAP Server.
 Default: false |

+## Development Decisions
+- We will use shell scripts to run commands instead of writing everything in the Dockerfile.
+We want the build-stage scripts to form a sequence and thus we define a script naming scheme that contains an ordering prefix of two digits.
+- Scripts that are not meant to be executed by their own start with an underscore.
+They are not moved out of the scripts folder inside the container and their execution bit is not set.
+- Scripts that are meant to be executables in the running container will be in a sub-folder called 'bin'.
+They can have any name, with or without extension.
+They will be moved into one of the system paths.
+- There is exactly one 'entrypoint.sh' script, that is the default command of the container.

 # Roadmap
 * Provide a docker container with the pre-installed services as done by the [setup scripts][setup-scripts] provided by the